Kgauza/hw/hw2/README.md

     - Merge the two blocks
     - Attempt to merge the buddy of the merged block until the upper block limit is reached or the buddy is not free

-The main advantage of buddy allocation is fast block merging, since 'buddy' blocks are coalesced without needing to traverse any list of free blocks.
+The main advantage of buddy allocation is fast block merging, since 'buddy' blocks are coalesced without needing to traverse the entire list looking for free blocks.
 The main disadvantage of buddy allocators is that they suffer from internal fragmentation, because allocations are rounded up to the nearest block size.
 For example, a 68-byte allocation will require a 128-byte block.